watson-developer-cloud/language-translator-nodejs/README.md

-# Language Translation Nodejs Starter Application
+# Language Translator Nodejs Starter Application

-  The IBM Watson&trade; [Language Translation][service_url] service provides an Application Programming Interface (API) that lets you identify the language of text, and then use a custom business domain to translate the text from one supported language to another.
+  The IBM Watson&trade; [Language Translator][service_url] service provides an Application Programming Interface (API) that lets you identify the language of text, and then use a custom business domain to translate the text from one supported language to another.
   You can translate either by letting the service identify the source language or by selecting a source language and then by selecting a target language, and a business domain.
 Domain translation is linguistically targeted these business domains:
   *  *The News domain* – targeted at news articles and transcripts, it translates English to and from French, Spanish, Portuguese or Arabic.
   *  *The Conversational domain* – targeted at conversational colloquialisms, it translates English to and from French, Spanish, Portuguese or Arabic.